 4a.
 The AMF uses 2 identifiers for the UE the UE-ID and the SI.
 The SI is used for internal network operations to retrieve subscription data from UDM/UDR (e.g. AM/SM subscription retrieval from UDM).
 The UE-ID is used for security procedures, e.g. deriving of (NAS or AS) security keys for the UE, communication towards the eAUSF during (re-)authentication/authorization procedure.

 4b.
-The AMF may register with the UDM using Nudm_UECM_Registration for the access to be registered using the UE-ID.
+The AMF may register with the UDM using Nudm_UECM_Registration for the access to be registered using the SI.
 The AMF retrieves the UE subscription data from the UDM, by using the SI as a subscription identifier for this UE towards the UDM, whereas the UE-ID used to identify the UE in the UDM for the UE-context (not to identify the UE subscription data).

 5. The AMF completes the registration procedure as per specification TS 23.502 [6].